-*During the Covid-19 pandemic, all classes will be held via Zoom, and be offered on a donation basis.*
+*During the Covid-19 pandemic, all classes will be held via Zoom, and be offered on a pay what you can basis.*

-Finding the balance between private moments with yourself, and directly engaging the audience.
+Finding the balance between private moments with yourself, engaging with your scene partner and directly engaging the audience.

 Working with a Cue Scripts, explore Shakespeare’s text from a fresh perspective.